Keeping It Simple: The One-Word Cards of 2024

 Duskmourn: House of Horror/Duskmourn Commander

-I'm not counting Attack-in-the-Box and its egregious use of hyphens.
+I'm not counting Attack-in-the-Box

 With Duskmourn, we get one instant classic one-worder, and a bunch of one-worders that are likely already forgotten.
 It's quite surprising that to this point, they've never printed a card simply titled "Exorcise," but it fits perfectly with the themes of this set.
 The card itself is generic enough that we're guaranteed to see it again anywhere, though probably not with art featuring the ghost-catching contraption currently on the card.